ajschumacher/gadsdc/04-ML_KNN/README.md

 How do you know you're done?

- * You have a file, `yourname.R`, containing your function definition, in the `04-ML_KNN` directory of the class repo.
+ * You have a file, `name.R`, containing your function definition, in the `04-ML_KNN` directory of the class repo.

 Extension:
  * Extend your implementation to handle non-numeric data as well.